DIPlib/diplib/README_Windows.md

 ## Using *PyDIP*

-Once the `INSTALL` taget has finished building and installing, start *Python*.
+Once the `INSTALL` target has finished building and installing, start *Python*.
 Type the following commands:
 ```python
     import os